 Sadly, most of the Church has fallen asleep and turned a deaf ear to the prophetic scriptures because many consider the topic controversial and divisive.
 But this too was foretold to occur in the last days before Jesus returns (2 Peter 3:3-4, 2 Timothy 4:3-4).
 I believe this happens because Satan does not want people to expect the imminent return of Jesus, and as a result lead more holy lives, as they see the lateness of the hour.

 In recent years, the Lord called me to share what I have learned with others.
 Several years ago, I taught a Sunday school class on Bible prophecy.
 I will forever have gratitude for the blessings I received and lessons I learned from that experience.
 Due to a job transfer and move, my family and I are in a different church home.
 Here the Lord has given me more opportunities to share my passion for Bible prophecy.

-When we found out we had to move, my husband and I started looking for a sound Bible teaching church.
-We found Fayette Bible Church in Fayetteville, Georgia, through Pastor Wayne Turner's website www.bibletrack.org .
+When we found out we had to move, my husband and I started looking for a church that had a sound Bible teacher and preacher.
+We found Pastor Wayne Turner through his website www.bibletrack.org.
+He is the pastor of South Pointe Bible Fellowship in Fayetteville, Georgia.
 Pastor Wayne is a firm believer in sound Bible doctrine, but he also believes that being involved in a ministry is important to keep up good spiritual hygiene to produce spiritual fruit.
 Though he wasn't the first to suggest I start a website, Pastor Wayne's encouragement to do so helped confirm this is what the Lord wanted me to do.
 I pray this website will be an encouragement and blessing to all who read it.